A survey on multi-player bandits: Towards Realistic Considerations

 The problem is much harder when $\alpha$ is unknown.
 In this case, the players estimate $\alpha$ by starting from $0$ and increasing this quantity by $\varepsilon$ at each communication failure.
 To keep the players synchronized with the same estimate of $\alpha$, the followers then report the communication failure to the leader.
 These reports are crucial and can also fail because of $0$ rewards. \citet{shi2020b} here use error detection code and randomized communication rounds to avoid such situations.

-\citet{bubeck2020a} were the first to propose a $\sqrt{T}$ regret algorithm for the collision sensing setting, but only with two players.
+\citet{bubeck2020a} were the first to propose an algorithm with a regret scaling with the horizon as $\sqrt{T}$ for the collision sensing setting, but only with two players.
 Their algorithm works as follows: a first player follows a low switching strategy, \eg she changes the arm to pull after a random number of times of order $\sqrt{T}$, while the second player follows a high-switching strategy, given by EXP.3, on all the arms except the one pulled by the first player.
 At each change of arm for the first player, a communication round then occurs so that the second player is aware of the choice of the first one.

 This algorithm requires shared randomness between the players, as the first player changes her arm at random times.
 Yet, the players can choose a common \textit{seed} during the initialization, avoiding the need for this assumption.